VishalSharma7987/Dashboard-vs/README.md

 ## Free to Use

-Argon Admin Dashboard is open-source and completely free to use.
+vishal Admin Dashboard is open-source and completely free to use.
 Download it, customize it, and streamline your operations with ease.

 **Keywords:** React.js, Vite, Material UI, Admin Dashboard, Dark Mode, Light Mode, Data Management, Team Management, Calendar, Charts, Formik, Yup, Open Source.